 If you are looking to move to a rural area, should you buy rural land for sale to live there?
 What are the disadvantages and advantages of doing so?
-Or are you better off purchasing a rural area home that is situated on land already?

 This blog post will give you both sides of buying rural land.